Dwelling Coverage Explained: How Much Do You Really Need?

 3. Guaranteed Replacement Cost (GRC)

 The strongest option.
-Your insurer pays whatever it costs to fully rebuild your home after a covered loss — no cap.
+Your insurer pays whatever it costs to fully rebuild your home after a covered loss, with no cap.
 Availability is limited and premiums are the highest, but for high-value, custom, or catastrophe-zone homes, it offers unmatched peace of mind.
+Our guaranteed replacement cost guide breaks down which carriers still offer GRC in 2026.

 Pros